INCREDIBLE HORIZONS

 Or if You Don't Have a Yard

-We used the same wooden kiddy corral for all three of our children as babies.
-I shifted it during the day to keep it mostly shaded.
-We had a table and chairs next to it where I spent many blissful hours watching my daughter play from the time she was three months to one year old.
+I have a friend that used the same kiddie corral for all three of children.
+They are very durable.
+She shifted it during the day to keep it mostly shaded.
+We had a table and chairs next to it where I spent many blissful hours watching her daughter play from the time she was three months to one year old.

 charlotte playpen